hfhbd/bootstrap-compose/README.md

 # bootstrap-compose

-Highly experimental predefined Bootstrap functions to use in [Compose Web](https://github.com/Jetbrains/compose-jb)
+Predefined Bootstrap functions to use in [Compose Web](https://github.com/Jetbrains/compose-jb)

 ## Install